Siarl/sd-project-2020-VU/docs/assignment3.md

         at a later time. <b>to be continued</b></td>
         <td>The Observer design pattern is used when multiple objects need to receive an update about another object's change. <b>to be continued</b></td>
         <td>The Template Method design pattern is used when a group of subclasses need to implement a group of similar methods.
 This is done with an abstract class, and
-        a method that contains a series of method calls that each subclass will call. <b>to be continued</b></td>
+        a method that contains a series of method calls that each subclass will call.
+In our case, this was done using the abstract class **View**.
+The classes
+        **Scene** and **Battle** both inherit from this abstract class, as this class enables the player to exit and leave these different environments of the game.
+Previously, when there were no different environments, the **Scene** class implemented the **Interactable** interface directly, but with more environments added, there needed to be a "middle man", not only to have these multiple classes call similar methods but also to keep track of which environment the game is in, and how to get back to the environment it was previously in.</td>
         <td>The Decorator design pattern allows you to modify an object at run-time -- like inheritance. <b>to be continued</b></td>
     </tr>
     <tr>
         <td><b>Intended use</b></td>
         <td></td>
         <td>A paragraph describing how you instend to use at run-time the objects involved in the applied design patterns (you can refer to small sequence diagrams here if you want to detail how the involved parties interact at run-time)</td>
-        <td>A paragraph describing how you instend to use at run-time the objects involved in the applied design patterns (you can refer to small sequence diagrams here if you want to detail how the involved parties interact at run-time)</td>
+        <td>At run-time, the player would, for example, engage in combat with another character in the game.
+Once this happens, the method that controls entering the new "view" or environment is called and the combat scene begins, with the previous,
+        non-combat scene being stored for later.
+Once the player exits combat, the method to exit the environment is called from the abstract class, and then the previous environment is replaced, so the player is back to where they were in the game before engaging in combat. </td>
         <td></td>
     </tr>
     <tr>
         <td><b>Constraints</b></td>
         <td></td>
-        <td>Any additional constraints that the application of the design pattern is imposing, if any </td>
-        <td>Any additional constraints that the application of the design pattern is imposing, if any </td>
         <td></td>
+        <td>N/A</td>
+        <td></td>
     </tr>
     <tr>
         <td><b>Additional remarks</b></td>
         <td>N/A</td>
-        <td>Optional, only if needed</td>
-        <td>Optional, only if needed</td>
-        <td></td>
+        <td>N/A</td>
+        <td>N/A</td>
+        <td>N/A</td>
     </tr>
 </table>

 Maximum number of words for this section: 2000
+Word Count: 329

 ## Class diagram
 Author(s): Sofia Konovalova